One Worldwide Plaza: Public plaza

 A mid-block public plaza separates One Worldwide Plaza from Two and Three Worldwide Plaza.
 The New York City Department of City Planning (DCP) had approved the construction and maintenance of the public plaza in exchange for additional floors in the office tower.
 The plaza originally covered 26800 ft2, but its owner reduced the plaza's size by 10 percent in 2002 as part of a lawsuit settlement.
 During the summer, the plaza hosts the Worldwide Plaza Summer Concert Series.
 Jerold S. Kayden wrote of the buildings' plaza: "Its half-acre size, numerous movable chairs, comfortable ledge seating, food service at north and south ends, decorative water fountain, and landscaping of trees and shrubs render it highly functional for the diverse audience."

 The landscaping of the plaza includes over 40 trees, numerous plantings, and seating.
-The plaza also contains a fountain called The Seasons, which was designed by sculptor Sidney Simon.
+The plaza also contains a fountain called The Four Seasons, which was designed by sculptor Sidney Simon.
 Four bronze statues of standing nude women, each representing a season, hold up a globe.
+The statues were modeled by Molly Ackerman, a student of Richard Pousette Dart at the Art Students League of New York who became an expansionist painter and went to Leiden in the Netherlands.
 Below the globe are four fountains, each carved in the shape of a man's head.

 Amenities

 The complex also has a health club measuring 35000 ft2.
 The health club was originally operated by Bally Health and Tennis.
-Beneath the plaza is a 450-spot parking garage with 450 or 473 parking spaces.
+Beneath the plaza is a parking garage with 450 or 473 parking spaces.

 Beneath the public plaza, there was originally a multiplex cinema with six screens, operated by the Cineplex Odeon Corporation.
 The multiplex's lobby was just below ground level, while the auditoriums themselves were in the second basement level.
 The cinema operated until 2001 and was converted into New World Stages, a complex of five Off-Broadway theaters, in 2004.
 The multiplex was completely reconstructed as part of that project.
 The modern theatrical complex contains a double-level lobby, accessed by escalators from 50th Street.